Hosting and bandwidth provided by MacAce.net.

 How do the cameras in the iPod touch 4th Gen compare to the cameras in the iPhone 4?
 Does the iPod touch 4th Gen provide a camera that is "good" for my needs?

-The iPod touch 4th Generation and the iPhone 4 both have dual cameras -- one front-mounted VGA quality video/still camera on the front designed for video conferencing over a Wi-Fi network with Apple's included "FaceTime" application -- and one rear mounted "HD" camera.
+The iPod touch 4th Generation and the iPhone 4 both have dual cameras -- one front-mounted VGA quality video/still camera designed for video conferencing over a Wi-Fi network with Apple's included "FaceTime" application -- and one rear mounted "HD" camera.

 However, the rear camera on the iPhone 4 is much higher quality -- a 5 megapixel HD video/still camera (full 720p at 30 FPS with audio) with a "backside illuminated sensor," a 5X digital zoom, autofocus support, and an LED flash -- whereas the iPod touch 4th Generation has a rear camera that supports lower quality video (upscaled 720p up to 30 FPS with audio), and can take 960x720 still photos (roughly 0.7 megapixels).
 It does not have autofocus support or a flash at all.
 Additionally, with a software update to iOS 4.1, the iPhone 4 supports HDR photography and the iPod touch 4th Gen does not.